-See the section entitled "Risk Factors," beginning on page S-7, for a discussion of certain factors you should consider before investing in the bonds.
+See the section entitled "Risk Factors," beginning on page S-8, for a discussion of certain factors you should consider before investing in the bonds.

-Assuming that we sell all of the bonds at the initial offering price, we will receive \$1,410,000,000 of the proceeds from the sale of the bonds, after paying the underwriters' selling concession which will not exceed \$90,000,000 and before expenses estimated at \$65,000.
+Assuming that we sell all of the bonds at the initial offering price, we will receive \$1,316,000,000 of the proceeds from the sale of the bonds, after paying the underwriters' selling concession which will not exceed \$84,000,000 and before expenses estimated at \$65,000.

 This offering may have a special appeal to persons with an interest in the State of Israel rather than the general public.
+The bonds offered hereby are considered a separate and distinct class of securities, for all purposes, from any other State of Israel debt instruments, whether denominated in U.S. dollars or otherwise.
 We have issues of debt instruments outstanding which may, on any given day, provide a greater yield to maturity than the bonds being offered by this prospectus supplement.